 The scarlet ibis is hard to miss!
 Adults are bright red with a dark beak and some black-tipped feathers.
-The long legs of this wading bird are pink, and the toes are partially webbed.
-They use their long, curved, pinkish-brown bill to probe the mudflats, shallow water, and grasses in search of food.
+The long legs of this wading bird are pink, and their toes are partially webbed.
+They use their long, curved bill to probe mudflats, shallow water and grasses in search of food.
 These highly social birds form large breeding colonies—often in mangrove swamps—and fly in a V-formation to their feeding grounds.

-Adult scarlet ibis reach 22–30 inches in length from the tip of the bill to the end of the tail.
+Adult scarlet ibis reach 22 to 30 inches in length from the tip of the bill to the end of the tail.
 The male is larger than the female and also has a longer, thicker bill.

 The scarlet ibis is listed in Appendix II (threatened in some parts of its range) of the Convention on International Trade in Endangered Species (CITES).
 It is highly protected in the Caribbean nation of Trinidad and Tobago, where it is the national bird.

-Predators of the ibis include raccoons, snakes, and large cats.
+Predators of the ibis include raccoons, snakes and large cats.
 Some humans kill these birds for their feathers.